Elon Musk doubles down on ending 'subsidies' as competitors now reap more benefits - KTVZ

 Tesla and the Biden administration disagree on union labor.
 Biden supports union labor, calling it the creator of the middle class.
 Tesla doesn’t rely on union workers, although Musk has claimed that on average his workers may make more money than the unionized workers at General Motors.
 Tesla’s worker safety record has at times been criticized as being worse than the rest of the auto manufacturing industry, which generally uses union labor.
 Tesla said last year that its injury rate per vehicle produced had fallen by 50% from 2019.

-The infrastructure bill gives a larger subsidy to electric vehicles that are made by union labor.
+Biden’s Build Back Better legislation that passed in the House gives $4,500 in additional subsidy to electric vehicles that are made by union labor.
 Tesla won’t qualify for those subsidies.

 While Tesla and Musk have accepted government subsides in the past, he’s also criticized subsidies, and at times called for getting rid of all of them.